The-CS-Nerds/Library-System/README.md

 # Library System
-A Flask-based webapp for library management, with reserves, loans, renewal, and stocktake functionality.
+A Flask-based webapp for (book) library management, with reserves, loans, renewal, and stocktake functionality.

 Can run on a locally hosted server.